Causes and treatment of headaches

 Prescription medication for Cluster Headaches can be classified into three main types:

-Short-term preventatives for CH are: Methysergide, Ergotamine, DHE, and steroids.
+- Short-term preventive measures for CH are: Methysergide, Ergotamine, DHE, and steroids.

-Long-term preventatives for CH are: Verapamil, Lithium, and specific drugs.
+- Long-term preventive measures for CH are: Verapamil, Lithium, and specific drugs.